boxuk/wp-packages/docs/skeleton/troubleshooting.md

 ```

 > Note: You will need to stop and rebuild the containers when changing env vars, e.g. `docker-compose stop; docker-compose up --build`

-## Certificate warnings

-On chrome you will need to type `thisisunsafe` to bypass the certificate warning (make sure your cursor isn't in the url bar).
-Othe browsers usually give you a button you can use to bypass.

 ## Slow local env